Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Background

 In practical engineering and scientific applications, valid solutions often satisfy safety or physical constraints alongside objective trade-offs \cite{fromer2023computer, gardner2019constrained}.
 The constrained multi-objective optimization problem is defined as:

-where $G(\mbf{x}):\mathcal{X}\rightarrow \mathbb{R}^c$ is the $c$ constraints functions.
+where $G(\mbf{x}):\mathcal{X}\rightarrow\mathcal{C}\in \mathbb{R}^q$ is the $q$ constraints functions.
 Both $F(\mbf{x})$ and $G(\mbf{x})$ are unknown.
 Consequently, the search space is restricted to the feasible region given by

-The goal is to identify the Pareto front $\mathcal{P}_f$ and Pareto set $\mathcal{P}_s$ strictly within $\mathcal{C}$.
+The goal is to identify the Pareto front $\mathcal{P}_f$ and Pareto set $\mathcal{P}_s$ strictly within $\mathcal{Q}$.
 This setting introduces complexity, as the optimizer must simultaneously learn the boundaries of the feasible region and maximize the objectives.

-\paragraph{Constrained Multi-Objective Bayesian Optimization (CMOBO)} A standard approach to CMOBO is model each objective $f_i(\mbf{x})$ and constraint $g_j(\mbf{x})$ using independent GPs.
-The search for feasible Pareto front is guided by modifying the acquisition function to account for constraint satisfaction, such as cEHVI \cite{abdolshah2018expected} and COMBOO \cite{li2025constrained}.
+A standard approach to constrained MOBO is model each objective $f_i(\mbf{x})$ and constraint $g_j(\mbf{x})$ using independent GPs.
+The search for feasible Pareto front is guided by modifying the acquisition function to account for constraint satisfaction, such as cEHVI \cite{abdolshah2018expected}, qPOTS \cite{renganathan2025q}, COMBOO \cite{li2025constrained}.